jackokring/KRTPluginADemo/docs/index.md

 ---

 ### M
-the first rule of modulation in the land of Fourier-Nyquist club is pre-emphisis, and de-emphisis noramalization.
+the first rule of modulation in the land of Fourier-Nyquist Non-linear club is pre-emphisis, and de-emphisis noramalization.
 A normal default to RIAA sounds occasionally useful on not buttering the diamond with vinyl.

 **RD** hot audio-logical zones and